 Monday to Friday there’s a continuous parade of dump trucks, but they’re gone on weekends.

 The Spit is an ideal place to get away from the big city.
-Below – three photos by cyclist BRYAN BLENKIN.
+Below – two photos by cyclist BRYAN BLENKIN.

 <Sunday brunch while moored in a lagoon>